evertramos/nginx-proxy-automation/.github/README.md

 LETS_ENCRYPT=nginx-letsencrypt

 #
-# Your external IP address
+# No need to edit this with your external ip
 #
 IP=0.0.0.0